-When I was in college I took a trip to New York City, New York for a mission trip.
-It was great trip that I’ll never forget.
-One particular aspect that I’ll never forget was a moment while riding on the subway at night heading back to the church.
+When I was in college, I took a trip to New York City, New York on a mission trip.
+It was a great trip that I’ll never forget.
+One particular aspect that I’ll always remember was a moment while riding on the subway at night heading back to the church.
 I was with a group of people who were laughing and chatting about day’s events.
 I sat their quietly as the train roared through the tunnels thinking about a lot of what I had seen.
-For a moment the noise of the people seemed to fade away and all I could hear was the train.
+For a moment the noise of the people seemed to fade away, and all I could hear was the train.

-I had several dear friends on that trip but for that moment, yet I felt alone.
+I had several dear friends on that trip, but at that moment, I felt alone.
 Isolated.

 So many on that trip were talented in so many different areas.
 They all seemed to have an ability or skill that made them uniquely qualified for this trip.
 But as I sat there I began to wonder, what had I honestly contributed to the group or to the lives of the people we were ministering too.
 Doubt and fear crept in for a second as I wondered if I really served any purpose what so ever.
-I wondered if I had failed in some way.
+I asked if I had failed in some way.

-This fear of failure and slipping into isolation is certainly no stranger to those of us in Geek Culture, but these emotions are not a novelty to us.
+This fear of failure and slipping into isolation is indeed no stranger to those of us in Geek Culture, but these emotions are not a novelty to us.
 Even the most confident or narcissistic people in the world struggle with these thoughts at one time or another.
 For me, over the years I’ve questioned a lot of things.
 I’ve often found myself asking…

 Am I a failure as a son, a brother, a friend, a husband, a pastor, a geek, an artist, a Christian?